Lost River (film): Plot

+Dave's job offer leads Billy to a cabaret that Dave owns.
+Driven there by a friendly cabbie, she meets Cat (Mendes), who does a theatrical gore show.
+The show's appeal is a theatrical, gory "murder", where Cat is stabbed or bludgeoned repeatedly, "spraying blood" into the captivated and delighted audience.
+Later, backstage, Cat shows Billy around and discusses potential cabaret skills and acts for her.

-Rat invites Bones out for "a night on the town."
-They go dancing at an abandoned high school and imply they would leave town together if it ever came to that.
-Later, they go to a convenience store and run into Bully and Face, whose lips were cut off by Bully after he let Bones get away.
-Bones hides from Bully, and to protect Bones, Rat accepts Bully's offer to give her a ride home.
-Bully walks Rat to her front door and asks her if he can see Nick.
-He then grabs Nick and brutally kills him in front of her.
+Rat invites Bones to go dancing at an abandoned high school and implies they would leave town together if necessary.
+Later, in a gas station convenience store, they are almost cornered by Bully and Face.
+Bones hides from them, and Rat accepts a ride home from Bully and Face, who later beheads her pet Nick, for aiding Bones's escape.

-Billy has to take Franky to work with her since Bones is out with Rat.
-For her performance, Billy makes it look like she is cutting off her face, which excites the audience.
-She later sits with Dave, who hosts the place and performs a song.
-He takes Billy and Franky home and makes a pass at Billy, but stops when he sees Bones standing outside the car.
+Billy must take Franky to work with her because Bones is out with Rat.
+For her gore performance, she "cuts off" her facial skin, which excites the audience and draws great applause.
+Billy later sits with Dave, the cabaret's host, who performs a song.
+He drives her and Franky home, and clearly declares his sexual desires for Billy.

-Bones drops Billy off at work one night and sees what she has been doing to make money to keep the house.
-Unable to help their financial situation anymore by stealing copper piping, Bones decides he is going to break the aforementioned "curse."
-He leaves Franky with Rat and goes into the river to cut the head off a dinosaur statue in an old children's park.
-Meanwhile, Face enters Rat's house and sets it on fire.
-He dies in the flames as Rat goes to rescue her grandmother, but she is unable to rouse her from her catatonia and leaves with Franky.
-Having succeeded in cutting off the dinosaur's head, Bones comes ashore to find his car has been set on fire.
-Bully tries to run Bones over with his car, but at the last moment, Bones steps out of the way and throws the dinosaur head through Bully's windshield, causing him to crash against the burning car.
-Bully is thrown from his car, ends up stuck head first in the lake, and drowns.
+Bones drops Billy off at work one night and sees the nature of her work.
+Unable to steal copper anymore to help financially, he plans to break the "curse."
+Leaving Franky with Rat, he dives into the reservoir to cut the head off a dinosaur statue.
+Meanwhile, Face sets Rat's house on fire and then dies in the flames.
+Rat cannot rouse and rescue her catatonic grandmother, so leaves with Franky.

+Having retrieved the dinosaur head, Bones comes ashore to find his car ablaze.
+Bully tries to run him over, but Bones throws the dinosaur head through Bully's windshield, causing him to crash into the now smoldering car.
+Bully is violently ejected from his white convertible and drowns in the reservoir.

-At work, Billy is sealed in a "shell" while Dave performs a sexual dance routine around her.
-Despite having a button that locks the shell from the inside, Dave has a remote that releases the lock.
-Billy finally steps out of the chamber and stabs Dave in the ear then flees.
-Billy returns to find her sons and Rat sitting on the steps of their house while Rat's home continues to burn.
-With the help of the taxi driver, the four of them leave the neighbourhood with the dinosaur head strapped to the top of the taxi.
+At work, Billy is sealed in a shell while Dave performs a sexually erotic dance routine around her.
+Despite Billy's plastic cage being locked, Dave has a remote device key.
+Billy steps out of the plastic chamber, stabs Dave in the ear, and then flees.
+Billy returns to find her sons and Rat sitting on their house steps while Rat's home burns.
+With the help of the taxi driver, the four of them leave the neighborhood with the dinosaur head strapped to the top of the taxi, concluding the film.

+Rat's home continues to burn in the background as the credits roll.
+The background fades to black after a minute, but red smoke from the fire remains in the background.